 Born to a musical family in Russia, lead singer and song writer Eva Mikhailovna began writing songs and lyrics at a young age.
 "Music has been part of Mikhailovna’s life for as long as she can remember — her first musical memory is hearing a piece of classical music and walking to the piano where her aunt was playing it.
 She learned how to play the piano before she could read or write….
 Growing up in Russia, the whole family would play folk music and sing when they would come together for meals."
 (Vanessa Franko, Press Enterprise)

-After meeting accordionist Ivan McCormick, the two began playing her songs and quickly gained a following around their home city.
-With help from friends and McCormick, Mikhailovna arranged a series of songs to be released as the album "Letters From the Moon".
+After an invitation to play some of her music at a local college, Mikhailovna put together a small band and along with help from friends, arrangements to songs were completed and ready to be performed live.
+After some time, Mikhailovna arranged a series of songs to be released as the album "Letters From the Moon".
 The entire album was recorded in a 1920's back house.
 A local newspaper mentioned the unique packaging of the album, which was printed on envelopes, suiting the theme of the album's title.
-The same article also said the album contained the "best unconventional percussion," with Mikhailovna tap dancing on one of the tracks.
+A later article said the album contained the "best unconventional percussion," with Mikhailovna tap dancing on one of the tracks.

 Following "Letters From the Moon" was the release of "La Douleur Exquise" which was also a do-it-yourself project, with the Vagabonds already being notorious for their "sad melancholy songs," "train beat" and using what they have to get their ideas done.
 The EP was packaged with home sewn colorful cases, to extend the theme of the first home made album.

-Though numerous friends and talented musicians have come through the years and added their personal touch to the music, the live band currently consists of four members: Eva Mikhailovna, Jasmine Capitulo, Al Arteaga, and Jacob Pflum.
 The band continues building it's sound from the foundations of old time music and melancholy story-telling, bending the laws of traditional songwriting and sound.
 "The main intriguing factor about The Vagabond Tales is the inexplicit chameleon effect of ageless mood,” writes Independent Feedback Blog.
-The group is continuing to extend its fan base across the United States, while writing and arranging more pieces for the future, touring, and performing all around their home in California.
+The music is continuing to extend its fan base across the United States, while Mikhailovna is writing and arranging more pieces for the future, touring, and performing all around the west coast.
 "The natural evolution of their sound will be one to look out for, because they are one sleeper hit group that can go somewhere."
 (Independent Feedback Blog)